fleetdm/fleet/README.md

 Below are some projects created by Fleet community members.
 Please submit a pull request if you'd like your project featured.

 - [Kolide Cloud ("K2")](https://kolide.com) is a cloud-hosted, user-driven security SaaS application.
 To be clear: Kolide ≠ Fleet.
-Kolide is well-executed, a great commercial tool, and they offer a 30-day free trial.
 - [davidrecordon/terraform-aws-kolide-fleet](https://github.com/davidrecordon/terraform-aws-kolide-fleet) - Deploy Fleet into AWS using Terraform.
 - [deeso/fleet-deployment](https://github.com/deeso/fleet-deployment) - Install Fleet on a Ubuntu box.
 - [gjyoung1974/kolide-fleet-chart](https://github.com/gjyoung1974/kolide-fleet-chart) - Kubernetes Helm chart for deploying Fleet.